wtrep/shopify-backend-challenge/README.md

 ````

 ## Possible improvements
- * Create a seperate `google_compute_network` (was planned but drop because of issues with VPC Network Peering to allow GCP resources access without going out of the internal network)
+ * Create a separate `google_compute_network` (was planned but drop because of issues with VPC Network Peering to allow GCP resources access without going out of the internal network)
- * Assign a private IP to the Cloud SQL instance (also droped for the same reason)
+ * Assign a private IP to the Cloud SQL instance (also dropped for the same reason)
- * Deploy in another Kubernetes namespace then the default one
+ * Deploy in another Kubernetes namespace than the default one
  * Create Kubernetes secret through Terraform instead of manually
  * Automate the installation of the community managed [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke)
- * Add outputs to the terraform modules to allow better reusability
+ * Add outputs to the terraform modules to allow better reusability.